futuredapp/Engineering-Handbook/kmp/new-project.md

 - [ ] Select enterprise project and click on `Get started` button.

-- [ ] Add Tester group `Futured QA`.
+- [ ] Add Tester groups `Futured QA` and `Devs`.
 Create invite link and send it to the Slack channel.

 - There are two ways of authorizing upload to Firebase.
     - Service account json, which is a **preferred way**